Anon-Planet/thgtoa/guide.md

         -   [Pixelized or Blurred Information:]
     -   [Your Cryptocurrencies transactions:]
     -   [Your Cloud backups/sync services:]
-    -   [Your Browser and Device Fingerprints:]
     -   [Microarchitectural Side-channel Deanonymization Attacks:]
     -   [Local Data Leaks and Forensics:]
     -   [Bad Cryptography:]
     -   [No logging but logging anyway policies:]